jasongrout/pr-triage-board-bot/README.md

 This should run for a bit and get you your project output!

-## Run as a GitHub Workflow
+## Run as a GitHub Action

-You can also run this bot using [GitHub workflows](https://docs.github.com/en/actions/concepts/workflows-and-actions/workflows).
+You can run this bot using [GitHub Actions](https://docs.github.com/en/actions).
 Create a workflow file like the following to run the bot every hour and to be able to manually trigger a run:

 ```yaml
 name: PR Triage Bot